dbk3r/wp-yadb/README.md

 ## INSTALL

-clone repo to wp-content/plugins/, activate plugin within wp-admin/plugins or grab a current test version [zip-file] and install through your WP Admin Plugin-Side
+- clone repo to wp-content/plugins/ folder
+- or grab a current test version [zip-file] and install through your WP Admin Plugin-Side (/wp/wp-admin/plugins.php)
+- activate plugin (/wp/wp-admin/plugins.php)

 - use shortcode [wpyadb] to insert your Discussion Board  :-)

 ### Demo